 1. Factors that influence electricity rates

-The fuel price can increase during periods of high electricity demand and when fuel supply restrictions or interruptions occur due to extreme weather events and accidental damages to transport and delivery infrastructures, particularly for natural gas or petroleum fuels.
+The price of fuel can increase during periods of high electricity demand and when fuel supply restrictions or interruptions occur as a result of extreme weather events and accidental damages to transport and delivery infrastructures, particularly for natural gas or petroleum fuels.
 In turn, higher fuel prices can lead to higher electricity generation costs.

 Power plants, transmission, and distribution prices: